robertodr/cnpy/README.md

 `cnpy` depends on [Zlib](https://www.zlib.net/) and [CMake](https://cmake.org/).
 The default installation directory is `/usr/local` but you can change that with the `--prefix` option to the `setup.py` script.
-CMake will try to use C++11, but fall back to the previous standard if the compiler is not compliant.
 ```bash
 >>> python setup.py  # Configure
 >>> cd build